Cost-based Pricing

 • Baseline for Testing: Cost-based pricing serves as a valuable testing ground to determine market demand for businesses of all sizes.
 The market's reaction to cost-based prices can generate insightful data, clearing the way for the development of data-driven pricing strategies.

-Recommended Read: How Retailers Use Price Optimization Models To Grow Revenue
+Also Read: How Retailers Use Price Optimization Models To Grow Revenue

 Drawbacks of cost-based pricing?